Once a forgotten and unmapped territory, Blue Cave in Croatia gained stardom after being featured in the iconic TV reality show ‘Game of Thrones.

 Bisevo Island is shrouded by limestones and cliffs.
-As the time elapsed, the ocean waves caused erosion of the limestone rock which triggered the formation of Blue Cave on Bisevo Island.
+As time elapsed, the ocean waves caused erosion of the limestone rock which triggered the formation of Blue Cave on Bisevo Island.
 Besides the Blue Cave, Monk Seal Cave, Benedictine monastery ruins, and Saint Sylvester church are also significant markers perched on this island.

 The cave is quite minuscule featuring a depth of 10-12m, a height of 15m, and a length of 24m.
 The entrance is quite narrow featuring a height of 1.5m and a width of 2.5 m.